 - 1. The process used by the Technical Panel to identify Key Points and their correct execution is the same process as for identification of Required Elements and Levels (i.e. by majority).
 Correct or incorrect execution of Key Points is reported on the Judges Details per Skater chart as: - "Yes": meaning, "all Key Point Features are met and all Edges/Steps are held for the required number of beats", or - "Timing": meaning, "all Key Points Features are met but one or several Edges/Steps are not held for the required number of beats", or - "No": meaning, "one or several Key Point Features are not met, whether or not Edges/Steps are held for the correct number of beats". - 2.
-Evaluating the percentage of steps for Pattern Dances is based on the total number of steps completed. - 3.
-If a Fall or interruption occurs at the entrance to or during a Pattern Dance Element and the element is immediately resumed, the element shall be identified and given a Level according to the requirements met before and after the Fall or interruption, or No Level if the requirements for Basic Level are not met. - 4.
-Level 4 shall be considered only when the Pattern Dance Element is not interrupted at all, either through Stumbles, Falls or any other reason
+Evaluating the percentage of steps for Pattern Dances is based on the total number of steps completed.

+3. If a Fall or interruption occurs at the entrance to or during a Pattern Dance Element and the element is immediately resumed, the element shall be identified and given a Level according to the requirements met before and after the Fall or interruption, or No Level if the requirements for Basic Level are not met.

+4. Level 4 shall be considered only when the Pattern Dance Element is not interrupted at all, either through Stumbles, Falls or any other reason

-- 5. If the Pattern Dance Element is interrupted 4 beats or less the key points are called as identified and the level will be reduced by 1.
-It is reported on the Judges Details per Skater chart as: "<" to indicate an interruption of 4 beats or less.
-Example: Yes, Yes, Yes, Yes, Yes, Level 4 becomes Level 3. - 6.
-If the Pattern Dance Element is interrupted more than 4 beats but 75% of the steps are completed by both partners, the key points are called as identified and the level will be reduced by 2.
-It is reported on the Judges Details per Skater chart as: "<<" to indicate an interruption of more than 4 beats.
-Example: Yes, Yes, Yes, Yes, Yes, Yes, Level 4 becomes Level 2. - 7.
-If a couple completes less than 75% of the Pattern Dance Element, the Technical Specialist calls the Key Points as performed (Yes, No, Timing, Yes), identifies with the Pattern Dance Element Name and "NO Level" adding "Attention".
+5. If the Pattern Dance Element is interrupted 4 beats or less - the key points are called as identified and the level will be reduced by 1.
+It is reported on the Judges Details per Skater chart as: "<" to indicate an interruption of less than 4 beats.
+Example: Yes, Yes, Yes, Yes, Yes - Level 4 becomes Level 3.

+7. If a couple completes less than 75% of the Pattern Dance Element, the Technical Specialist calls the Key Points as performed (Yes, No, Timing, Yes), identifies with the Pattern Dance Element Name and "NO Level" adding "Attention".
 It is reported on the Judges Details per Skater chart as: "!" to indicate that less than 75% of the Pattern Dance Element has been completed.